GeorgeWebberley/surveyApp/sprint2/journal.md

 Tomorrow I will finish off the image 'saving' and also presenting small image 'cards' of each graph on the dashboard.
 I will then crack on with adding more graphs and statistical tests on Monday (if all goes according to plan!)

+<a name="latestEntry"></a>
+### Image cards on desktop(28th June)

+Today I finished making the image 'cards' on the desktop.
+For this, I used bootstrap 'cards' which allow for making nicer contained elements with a picture, small amount of text (in my case the title) and also for buttons (edit button and delete button).

+From tomorrow I will work at adding another graph/statistical test to the application.

 ##### Ongoing objectives

 * Add more graphs.
 I think line graph would be a good next one to look at as it will be quite different to bar charts.
 Pie-charts I think will be quite similar to bar-charts as it is mostly categorical data and aggregations, only the presentation is different.
 * Add more statistical tests.
-* Add an export feature.
-* Improve CSS to allow for responsive web pages (particularly on the bar chart page).
+* Improve CSS to allow for responsive web pages (particularly on the bar chart page) WORKING ON THIS.
+BARCHART PAGE NOW MORE RESPONSIVE.
-* Allow users to input survey data directly.
 * To carry out unit testing of the bar-chart, statistics page and dashboard pages.
 * Password reset.